Responsibilities of the Respondent

 - The respondent may remain silent during a hearing, but, by doing so, is not immune from a determination of responsibility and sanctions if applicable.

-- The respondent has the right to ask questions of the board, complainant, and witnesses (both their witnesses and the complainant's witnesses).
+- The respondent has the right to ask questions of the board, reporting party, and witnesses (both their witnesses and the reporting party witnesses).
 All questions must be directed through the board.

 - The respondent shall be allowed to present witnesses, including one character reference, on their own behalf and to be accompanied by a supporter of their own choice.
 The supporter shall be a current faculty, staff, or student member of the Hampshire College community.

 - The respondent shall be provided a copy of the outcome letter, which may also include an accountability and community restoration plan if the respondent is found responsible for violating the Code of Conduct.

 - The respondent shall have the right to appeal, as explained in the appeals section.